PHPOffice/PhpSpreadsheet/README.md

  * PHP extension php_xml enabled
  * PHP extension php_gd2 enabled (optional, but required for exact column width autocalculation)

-*Note:* PHP 5.6.29 has [a bug](https://bugs.php.net/bug.php?id=73530) that prevents SQLite3 caching to work correctly.
-Use a newer (or older) versions of PHP if you need SQLite3 caching.

 ## PHP version support

 Support for PHP versions will only be maintained for a period of six months beyond the end-of-life of that PHP version